September 5th, 2022 – “Social Identities as a Cause of Suffering” – by Paravrtti Doralee Grindler-Katonah and Sarah O’Gara

 Serves as Ino, or head of the meditation hall.
 She studies in the Soto Zen lineage with Sojun Diane Martin, founder and guiding teacher of Udumbara Zen Center in Illinois and Rev. Val Szymanski, Head Priest of Bamboo in the Wind Zen Sangha in California.
 She was lay ordained in 2008 and priest ordained in 2019.
 She served as head student for the Spring practice period at Bamboo in the Wind Zen Sangha this May 2022.
 She offers Practice Interviews upon request.

-Board of Directors, Practice Committee
+Board of Directors, Other Sangha Leaders, Practice Committee

 Sarah has practiced in several different Buddhist traditions including Nichiren Shoshu’s Soka Gakkai, the Chan lineage of Master Sheng Yen and, since 2007, in the Soto Zen lineage of Shunryu Suzuki Roshi.
 She shares her avocation for botany and the natural world leading hikes for the Sacramento Valley Conservancy and volunteering at the Cosumnes River Preserve.
 She is a retired IT professional and former camp cook for Forest Service backcountry work crews.
 In addition to serving on our Board of Directors and Practice Committee, Sarah edits our events calendar and creates Eventbrite invitations.